Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Give Your Spouse Assets Instead of Spousal Support

 If the possibility of creating a prenuptial or a postnuptial agreement is moot due to disagreements with your spouse, you may consider negotiating with your spouse and giving them a larger share of the marital assets, assets that give off income, your marital home, or a bigger chunk of any retirement funds you share.
+These arrangements are typically formalized in a written settlement agreement and approved by the court.

 The court may also decide more favorably on your behalf if you keep friendly communication with your spouse as it shows your willingness to cooperate and negotiate on the specifics of your divorce.